Assessment appointments available now!

 Given the types of questions we need to ask based on the WPATH Standards of Care, we would recommend reflecting on your history of gender incongruence and key events/times in your gender affirmation journey.

-Likewise, we would recommend learning as much as possible about your selected gender affirmation surgery, including what is done in the surgery as well as medical risks.
+Likewise, we would recommend learning as much as possible about your selected gender affirmation surgery, including what is done in the surgery and medical risks.
 It is also important to reflect on what the specific and personal benefits, risks and outcomes might be after the surgery is completed, including psychological, social, financial, employment, fertility, physical or any others you might think of.

 There are some great resources on TransHub to guide your learning.